Library

 -

-Loperamide is given by mouth and is used off label to treat signs of diarrhea.
-Give as directed by your veterinarian.
-Common side effects include constipation, bloat, and sleepiness.
-Do not use in pets that are allergic to it, that have diarrhea due to an infection or a toxin, or that are positive for the MDR1 gene.
-If a negative reaction occurs, please call your veterinary office.
+Tylosin is an antibiotic given by mouth or by injection in small mammals and is used off label to treat diarrhea and inflammatory bowel disease.
+Common side effects include decreased appetite and diarrhea.
+Do not use in pets that are allergic to it.
+If a negative reaction occurs, call your veterinary office.

 -